PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 can now use SSH to configure the Raspberry Pi with PBL-specific software and configuration options (e.g. enable VNC and i2c).

-- Use `scp` to copy this directory (`X0_SoftwareSetup`) onto the Pi:
+- Use `scp` to copy the `pbl` subdirectory in `X0_SoftwareSetup` onto the Pi:

   - Open a terminal (e.g. Windows Powershell, Mac Terminal, Linux GNOME terminal)
-  - Copy this directory to the Pi with: `scp -r X0_SoftwareSetup username@address:`
+  - Copy `pbl` to the Pi with: `scp -r pbl/ username@address:`
   - **Note 1**: `username` was set when you flashed the device.
 It's usually `pbl`.
   - **Note 2**: `password` was set when you flashed the device.
 It should've been written down in the spreadsheet.
   - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network.
   - **Note 3**: the colon (`:`) at the end of `username@address:` is important

-- Use `ssh` to connect to the Pi:
+- Use `ssh` to install the `pbl` package onto the pi and then use `pbl setup` to setup the pi:

   - Open a terminal (e.g. Windows Powershell, Mac Terminal, Linux GNOME terminal)
   - Connect to the Pi with: `ssh username@address`
+  - Run `sudo pip install --force-reinstall ./pbl` to install the `pbl` package you copied to the Pi system-wide
+  - Run `sudo pbl setup` to setup the Pi
   - **Note 1**: `username` was set when you flashed the device.
 It's usually `pbl`.
   - **Note 2**: `password` was set when you flashed the device.
 It should've been written down in the spreadsheet.
-  - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network.
+  - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network

 - via SSH, get the Pi's MAC address (if your hotspot software doesn't provide it):

   - Use this command: `ip link show wlan0 | grep -Po 'ether \K[^ ]*'`
   - **Add the `MAC` to the spreadsheet**.
 The MAC address is required for registering a device on managed (e.g. university) networks.

-- via SSH, ensure `InstallPBLSoftware.sh` is formatted correctly:

-  - If you copied `InstallPBLSoftware.sh` from a Windows machine, it may have incorrect line-endings
-  - Fix it by running `sed -i 's/\r//' InstallPBLSoftware.sh` in your SSH session

-- via SSH, run `InstallPBLSoftware.sh`:

-  - Run: `bash InstallPBLSoftware.sh`
-  - `InstallPBLSoftware.sh` script reconfigures the Pi ready for PBL (e.g. by enabling VNC, i2c, SPI) and installs all software libraries used by all PBL labs

 > **At this point, the Pi is fully configured** 🥳
 >